daios-ai/msg/docs/manual/docs/learn/scopes.md

 # Scopes & Control

-In this chapter, we’ll explore how MindScript handles variable scope, block structure, and the three core control constructs: logical expressions, conditional expressions, and for-loops.
+In this chapter, we’ll explore how MindScript handles variable scope, block structure, and the three core control constructs: logical expressions, conditional expressions, and loops.

 ## Lexical Scoping and Blocks